Raid Boss Overview – Tapu Bulu

 Shiny Tapu Bulu

-- Shell becomes more vibrant and lighter
+- Shell colors appear lighter and more vibrant

 | Feature | Normal | Shiny |